 The Reading Room

-Free Ebooks (PDF downloads)
+Free Ebooks (PDF downloads and links)

 Click on the image to the left read the first 50 pages of my urban fantasy novel Spellbent over on Scribd (you can also download the excerpt).